On ends of finite-volume noncompact manifolds of nonpositive curvature

 \end{proposition}

 We split the proof of Proposition \ref{sec-0-ent} into two parts.
-The first part holds in a more general setting.
-More precisely, \begin{proposition} Let $X$ be a complete proper CAT(0) space and $\Gamma_0$ be a group of isometries of $X$ generated by a finite symmetric set $S$ which acts properly discontinuously on $X$.
+The first part holds in the more general setting of geodesic metric spaces.
+More precisely, \begin{proposition}[= Proposition \ref{0-ent-1-i}] Let $X$ be a complete proper visibility CAT(0) space and $\Gamma_0$ be a group of isometries of $X$ generated by a finite symmetric set $S$.
 Assume that there exists a point $\xi \in X(\infty)$ such that $\mathrm{Fix}(\varphi)=\{\xi\}$ for every $\varphi \in \Gamma_0 \setminus \{e\}$.
 Then for any $x \in X$ we have

-Where $|\cdot|_w$ is the word norm with respect to $S$. \end{proposition}
+where $|\cdot|_w$ is the word norm with respect to $S$. \end{proposition}

-\begin{remark} The limit $\lim_{k \to \infty} \max_{|\varphi |_w \leq k} d(x, \varphi(x))/k$ is called the \emph{asymptotic joint displacement} of $S$ by Breuillard and Fujiwara in \cite{BF-ug}.
+\begin{remark} The limit $\lim_{k \to \infty} \max_{|\varphi |_w \leq k} d(x, \varphi(x))/k$ is called the \emph{asymptotic joint displacement} of $S$ by Breuillard and Fujiwara in \cite{MR4275871}.
 They study the relation between the asymptotic joint displacement and other quantities that arise from geometric group theory for general CAT($0$) spaces and Gromov hyperbolic spaces. \end{remark}

-Before the proof, we show that Theorem \ref{w-tl} of the second named author is a direct consequence of Proposition \ref{0-ent-1}.
+Before the proof, we point out that Theorem \ref{w-tl} of the second named author is a direct consequence of Proposition \ref{0-ent-1}.
 Recall that Theorem \ref{w-tl} states that the translation length of each parabolic isometry of a complete proper visibility CAT($0$) is $0$.

 \bp [Proof of Theorem \ref{w-tl}] Since $X$ is a complete proper visibility CAT($0$) space and $\varphi$ is parabolic, it is known (see the proof of \cite[Lemma 6.8]{BGS}) that $\varphi$ has a unique fixed point $\xi \in X(\infty)$.
 Moreover, $\mathrm{Fix}(\varphi^k)=\xi$ for every $k \in \mathbb{Z} \setminus \{0\}$.
 Recall that (see \cite[Lemma 6.6]{BGS})